Grounding Method For Sub-Panel Circuit

 The ground for an appliance should be attached to the ground wire from the power cord.

-I have also provided the following links that lead to fully detailed information on this website that will assist you with your electrical question:
+I have also provided the following resources that lead to fully detailed information on this website that will assist you with your electrical question:

 Electrical Panel Circuit Listing